magomimmo/modern-cljs/doc/second-edition/tutorial-12.md

  :password ["Password can't be empty" "Invalid password format"]}
 ```

-The value of each key of an error map is a vector, because the
+The value of each key in the error map is a vector, because the
 `validate` function can catch more than one predicate failure for
 each key.
 That's a very nice feature to have.

 ## User defined predicates and functions

-Even if `valip` library already provides, via the `valip.predicates`
+Even though the `valip` library already provides, via the `valip.predicates`
 namespace, a relatively wide range of portable and pre-defined
 predicates and functions returning predicates, at some point you'll need
-to define new predicates by yourself. `valip` lets you do this very easily
+to define new predicates by yourself. `valip` makes this easy.
-too.

 A predicate accepts a single argument and returns `true` or
 `false`.
 Here is a sample from the `valip.predicates` namespace: